Ronan Keating: 1993–1999: Boyzone

-In 1993, the then 16-year-old Ronan Keating was the youngest member to join Boyzone.
+In 1993, then 16-year-old Ronan Keating was the youngest member to join Boyzone.
 Keating, Keith Duffy, Richard Rock, Shane Lynch, Mark Walton and Stephen Gately were chosen as Boyzone members.
 Walton and Rock would later leave the group before being replaced by Michael Graham.
 The group performed in various clubs and pubs before being signed by PolyGram in 1994 and released a cover version of "Working My Way Back to You" by The Four Seasons.
 The group also released a cover version of "Love Me for a Reason" which would peak on several charts.
 In 1998, his mother died at the age of 51 from breast cancer, resulting in the establishment of the Marie Keating Foundation.

 At the age of 21 years, Keating married Yvonne Connolly in April 1998 and together, the couple have three children: Jack (born 15 March 1999), Marie (born 18 February 2001) and Ali (born 7 September 2005).
 The couple divorced after Keating had an affair.

 From 1994 to 1999, Boyzone released 17 singles, 3 studio albums and 1 compilation album before disbanding in 2000 selling 27 million records and 3 million records from 4 singles, 1 compilation and studio album since their reformation.